 Walk Appeal: There is no more important factor to the economic health, environmental health, and public heath of a neighborhood than Walk Appeal.
 And Walk Appeal is achieved primarily in the frontages, which is the smallest part of the urbanism: from the back of curb to the front of the building.
 Some Walk Appeal techniques can be achieved at very low cost as a weekend project.

-Wanda and I are now working on Walk Appeal, which will be both a digital and printed book.
+Wanda and I are now working on the Walk Appeal book.

 Most recovering places have been desiccated by suburban zoning codes, removing many residents in the rush to create all-single-family districts.
 This doesn’t just make the place more bland, but reduces the chances of success of neighborhood businesses because there are fewer potential customers nearby.